Considering Plastic Surgery? Ask the Experts!

 Q: When do I pay for my surgery?

-A: Payment is due at least 10 working days prior to the day of surgery.
-You can pay for your surgery with a personal check, credit card, cashier’s check or cash.
-DCH will also accept the same payment options previously listed.
-Anesthesia has to be paid by a separate cashier’s check.
-We also accept Care Credit, however DCH does not.
+A: Payment is due at least 14 working days prior to the day of surgery.
+You can pay for your surgery with a cashiers check, credit card, money order, or cash.
+Princeton Hospital will also accept the same payment options previously listed.
+We also accept Care Credit, United Medical Credit, and Alphaeon, however Princeton does not.

 Q: Do you have financing options?

 A: Yes.
 We want all our patients to enjoy the delight and satisfaction cosmetic procedures can bring to their lives.
-We work with Care Credit Med Loan Finance to provide financing for our patients.
+We work with Care Credit, United Medical Credit, and Alphaeon to provide financing for our patients.